pmbstyle/ai-summary-midjourney/readme.md

 - Simple web UI to input a URL and view the generated summary and prompt
 - Node.js backend with Express server
 - Puppeteer web scraping to extract page content
-- Ollama API for text summarization
+- Ollama API for text summarization, llama3 as default model

 ## Usage